 Arrow Symbol in Upper Right Corner Permanently Visible: Why?

 In the upper right corner of your iPhone you may sometimes see a little arrow.
 The arrow signals that “Location Services” is turned on.
-Locations Services supply apps with your current position, which in turn leads to a better user experience with personalized information.
-For privacy and battery life reasons, you should consider checking the list of apps that has access to your location.
-For one shouldn’t provide each and every app with full rights, but also because having your position tracked requires quite a bit of battery power.
+Locations Services supply apps with your current position, which in turn leads to a better user experience.
+Not every app should access your location and tracking your position requires quite a bit of battery power.
 Both GPS and mobile data need to be powered for this feature to work.
-If the arrow symbol in the upper right corner of your iPhone screen is permanently visible, you should investigate the root cause.
-Here’s how.
+If the arrow symbol in the upper right corner of your iPhone screen is permanently visible, you should look for the reason.
+Here’s how to check your Settings.

-If you can see it permanently, this means that one of your apps is constantly accessing the Location Services and causing potentially high load on the iPhone.
+If you can see the arrow symbol permanently, this means that one of your apps is constantly accessing the Location Services and causing potentially high load on the iPhone battery.
 Some apps require very frequent access to your position, such as geocaching or fitness apps with GPS functionality, or a navigation app such as Apple Maps or Google Maps.
 Everyday usage however, should not cause such behavior.

 Look for a purple arrow symbol.
 This indicates that the app in question has made a request for your position shortly before we’ve checked.

 By tapping the name of an app, we can specify very concrete rules for each app.
-You can opt to allow the app to track your location whenever it wants to, or restrict it to actual active app usage, when the app is in the foreground and being used.
-Or, if you prefer not to share your location with an app, we can turn the feature off completely by selecting “Never” or make it ask for permission to track your location next time you use it.
+You can opt to allow tracking your location at any given time, or restrict it to actual active app usage, when the app is in the foreground and being used.
+If you prefer not to share your location with an app, we can turn the feature off completely by selecting “Never” or make it ask for permission to track your location next time you use it.

-Once we leave the “Settings” app by pressing the Home Button, our changes should become apparent.
+Once we leave the “Settings”, our changes should become apparent.
 Check your status bar for the arrow icon, which is probably gone now.
 If not, return to the settings page and check for other potential causes.
 By keeping this list under our control, we can extend the otherwise impeded battery life of the iPhone by quite a measure.